INVESTMENT GUIDE

 Interest Costs None during construction 9-11% + inflation (≈14-16% total)

-Legal Protection Patrimônio de afetação + assembly rights Standard property rights only
+Legal Structure Patrimônio de afetação + assembly rights Standard property rights only

 Transparency Monthly financial reports No ongoing reporting